OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 - Coverage of software components by verification tests.
 - Number of regressions / reopened vulnerabilities.

+The risk metric takes into account the criticality of the asset and the resulting business impact.
+Defects are mapped to threats to better understand their risk to the organization.
+See Design > Threat Assessment > B.

+Tools such as spreadsheets or dedicated vulnerability tracking software are used to calculate metrics automatically.
+This makes collecting and acting on metrics a managable exercise.

-This data is available in an accessible way to management, information security persons, developers and engineers who may use it to inform their decision-making.
-For example, a central dashboard might be provided.
+Make this data accessible to management, information security people, developers, and engineers to inform their decision-making.
+For example, provide a central dashboard.
+Metrics should guide remediation efforts and resource allocation.

+Security teams are able to report an accurate picture of the organisation's defect and risk metrics to executive management.

 A reliable baseline is established over time for the metrics being collected.
 Once this baseline is in place, reasonable goals can be set to measure the effectiveness of the overall programme.